jordandalley/dispatchwrapparr/README.md

 ### Garbled/Green Video for DRM streams Dispatcharr builds 0.9.0-??

-There is currently an issue with decrypting DASHDRM streams since the release of Dispatcharr 0.9.0.
+There is currently an issue with decrypting DRM streams since the release of Dispatcharr 0.9.0.

 Dispatcharr uses [docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg) as a build layer, which was recently updated to ffmpeg 8.0.
 The particular build of ffmpeg 8.0 used in docker-ffmpeg contains a bug which causes garbled/green video content.